(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 value, so "book value" or "net book value" in Wall Street Raider

-more nearly reflects a company's net worth and creditworthiness.
+more nearly reflects a company's net worth and creditworthiness

-its "book value," depending on whether its business is highly
+than its "book value," depending on whether its business is highly

-profitable or not and other factors.
+structure, and other factors.

 BUBBLE--The name given to a rip-roaring bull market